kora-projects/kora-docs/mkdocs/docs/v2/en/documentation/grpc-server.md

         1. `gRPC server` port (default: `8090`).
         2. Maximum size of an incoming message (default: `4MiB`).
 It can be specified as a number of bytes or as `4MiB`, `4MB`, `1000Kb`, and similar values.
         3. Enables the [`gRPC Server Reflection`](#reflection) service (default: `false`).
-        4. Time to wait for processing before shutting down the server during [graceful shutdown](container.md#graceful-shutdown) (default: `30s`).
+        4. Time to wait for in-flight calls to complete before shutting down the server during [graceful shutdown](container.md#graceful-shutdown) (default: `30s`).
-        5. Sets a custom maximum connection age after which the connection is gracefully terminated (default: not specified, optional).
+        5. Maximum connection age after which the connection is gracefully terminated (optional, no default).
 A random jitter of +/-10% is added to the value.
-        6. Sets additional time for graceful connection termination after the maximum connection age is reached (default: not specified, optional). `RPC` calls that do not finish in time are cancelled so the connection can terminate.
+        6. Additional time for graceful connection termination after the maximum connection age is reached (optional, no default). `RPC` calls that do not finish in time are cancelled so the connection can terminate.
-        7. Sets the interval between `PING` frames (default: not specified, optional).
+        7. Interval between `PING` frames (optional, no default).
-        8. Timeout for acknowledging a `PING` frame (default: not specified, optional).
+        8. Timeout for acknowledging a `PING` frame (optional, no default).
 If no acknowledgement is received within this time, the connection is closed.
         9. Enables module logging (default: `false`).
-        10. Enables module metrics (default: `true`).
+        10. Enables module metrics (default: `false`).
+Metrics are only reported if a [metrics](metrics.md) module also provides a `MeterRegistry`.
-        11. Configures [SLO](https://www.atlassian.com/incident-management/kpis/sla-vs-slo-vs-sli) for the [DistributionSummary](https://github.com/micrometer-metrics/micrometer-docs/blob/main/src/docs/concepts/distribution-summaries.adoc) metric (default: `ru.tinkoff.kora.telemetry.common.TelemetryConfig.MetricsConfig#DEFAULT_SLO`).
+        11. Configures [SLO](https://www.atlassian.com/incident-management/kpis/sla-vs-slo-vs-sli) for the [Timer](https://docs.micrometer.io/micrometer/reference/concepts/timers.html) metric (default: `io.koraframework.telemetry.common.TelemetryConfig.MetricsConfig#DEFAULT_SLO`).
         12. Metric tags (default: `{}`).
         13. Enables module tracing (default: `true`).
+Spans are only exported if a [tracing](tracing.md) module also provides a `Tracer`.
         14. Tracing attributes (default: `{}`).

     === ":simple-yaml: `YAML`"